Grenade (song): Cover versions and remixes

 Nathaniel Drew and Salt Lake Pops Orchestra remixed the song, with the vocal collaboration of Alex Boye and Lindsey Stirling, it was released as a single on July 13, 2012.
 Gerrie van Dijk-Dantuma and Michelle Chamuel, contestants on The Voice of Holland and its US version, respectively, sang the theme for the competition and released it digitally through iTunes.
 Japanese singer Gille included her version of the track on her debut EP Lead the Way, released on May 16, 2012.
 Will Chase, who guest starred as Michael Swift in the TV series Smash, sang the song during the episode titled "Enter Mr. DiMaggio", which originally aired on February 29, 2012.

 American metalcore band, Memphis May Fire covered the track for the compilation album Punk Goes Pop 5, which was released on November 4, 2012.
 The song was officially released for digital download on October 2, 2012.
 In order to celebrate its fifteen years in the music industry, Dutch symphonic metal band, Within Temptation covered several songs by other artists, including "Grenade", during a special program on the Belgian radio station Q music, called Within Temptation Friday.
 The band chose this song because "It's a really good song and instead of making a grenade go off on stage, we figured we'd make a bomb of astonishment go off in the studio", in the words of the lead vocalist Sharon den Adel.
 On April 19, 2013 Within Temptation's cover was released and available for download as part of their cover album The Q-Music Sessions.
 Nevertheless, the song peaked at number 73, in their home country, on the Dutch Charts.
 In 2016, Postmodern Jukebox also covered "Grenade", evoking a 60's sound, featuring Brielle Von Hugel in the lead vocals.
 It is featured on the former's album Swing the Vote!
-In 2020, American singer-songwrtier Enisa covered "Grenade" as part of the tenth anniversary of Mars's debut album.
+In 2020, American singer-songwriter Enisa covered "Grenade" as part of the tenth anniversary of Mars's debut album.